ksk382/music/README.md

 # music
-A program for findings concerts based on bands favored by the music sharing group, TTOTM
+A program for findings concerts based on bands favored by the music sharing group, TTOTM.
+This currently runs once a week from a raspberry pi sitting in my closet.

 *** updated 5/13/2018, converted to Python 3